Skip to main content

 outcome XM-DAC-41146-UKR_D_1.1

-Outcome 1: Support provision of essential and gender-responsive services that are designed in response to expressed needs of communities, both in areas impacted by the conflict and in locations hosting displaced people.
+Support provision of essential and gender-based services that are designed in response to expressed needs of communities, both in areas impacted by the conflict and in locations hosting displaced people.

 outcome XM-DAC-41146-UKR_D_1.2